kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/inject4ollama.png)

-In the function node, input "post data" to the name field and paste the follwoing code to set POST message and URL to access Ollama server.
+In the function node, input "post data" to the name field and paste the follwoing code to set POST message for Ollama server.

 ```
 msg.payload = {